The Woman in White (musical): Plot

 On a midnight train trip on the way to Limmeridge House as a drawing teacher, Walter Hartright sees a strange woman dressed entirely in white, apparently fleeing from someone and desperate to share a terrible secret with him.
-The signalman is scared because although he saw no-one, it was predicted a year earlier that in a 'year to this day', someone would be found dead on the railway track.
+The signalman is scared because although he saw no-one, it was predicted a year earlier that in a 'year to this day', someone would be found dead on the railway track ("Prologue").

-Walter meets his new students: Marian Halcombe and her pretty half-sister Laura Fairlie, who is heir to the estate which includes Limmeridge House.
-He tells them about his encounter, and they resolve to solve the mystery.
+Walter meets his new students: Marian Halcombe and her pretty half-sister Laura Fairlie, who is heir to the estate which includes Limmeridge House ("I Hope You Like It Here").
+He tells them about his encounter, and they resolve to solve the mystery ("Perspective").

-A love triangle develops as Walter and Laura quickly fall in love but Marian also falls for Walter and those feelings are not reciprocated.
+A love triangle develops as Walter and Laura quickly fall in love but Marian also falls for Walter and those feelings are not reciprocated ("I’m Trying Not To Notice It"/"I Believe My Heart").
 The peasants on the Limmeridge Estate sing and dance to celebrate the harvest.
 A girl is excluded from the festival because her mother believes her to be 'telling tales'.
-She tells Hartright of a ghost of a woman in all white.
+She tells Hartright of a ghost of a woman in all white ("Lammastide").
 Hartright goes to the graveyard where the child saw the 'ghost' and meets Anne Catherick, who tells him her name and the name of the man who she is scared of: "Sir Percival Glyde".
 Marian tells Walter that Laura is engaged to a man of 'titled property': Sir Percival Glyde.
 Later Glyde arrives at Limmeridge, pretending to be a long-standing friend to Marian.
 He suggests that they move the wedding up from spring to Christmas and Laura eventually agrees.

-Count Fosco, Glyde's friend and best man for the wedding, arrives and becomes attracted to Marian.
+Count Fosco, Glyde's friend and best man for the wedding, arrives and becomes attracted to Marian ("You See I Am No Ghost").

 When questioned by Walter about Anne Catherick, Glyde tells him that she is mad.
 He mentions that he tried to help her, and she thinks that he is her enemy.
 Laura is reluctant to marry Glyde, but Marian encourages her to honor her father's dying wish.
-Walter receives all this news angrily and leaves for London, but not before Laura returns a picture he drew of her.
+Walter receives all this news angrily and leaves for London, but not before Laura returns a picture he drew of her ("Gift For Living Well").
 Laura and Glyde are married.
 Anne Catherick decides to travel to Laura's side to help her, because she insists that Glyde 'knows no mercy'.

 Marian moves into Blackwater House, Glyde's estate.
-Laura becomes angry and distrustful of Marian because her advice led her to marry a man whom she discovers to be a physically abusive husband; he only wants her for her money, to pay off his debt.
-Marian is determined to free Laura from this ill-fated marriage.
+Laura becomes angry and distrustful of Marian because her advice led her to marry a man whom she discovers to be a physically abusive husband; he only wants her for her money, to pay off his debt ("The Holy and the Ivy").
+Marian is determined to free Laura from this ill-fated marriage ("All For Laura").